turbot/steampipe-plugin-aws/docs/tables/aws_drs_recovery_instance.md

   aws_drs_recovery_instance;
 ```

-### List recovery instances which are created for an actual recovery event
+### List recovery instances that are created for an actual recovery event

 ```sql
 select